dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

          '2nd arg must be an atom naming a public field of the class').
 ```

-Now one can start to think about dynamically creating messages and internationalization.
+Now one can start to think about dynamically creating messages and perfoming internationalization.

+**Making sure the `throwme/2` calls are correct**

 To test whether all calls to `throwme/2`  have been coded correctly, you first need to
 extract all those calls from the source code, then copy-paste them into a small plunit test block.
 (This is best automated, but I haven done so yet).

-The test block:
+The plunit test block:

 [exception_testcode.pl](exception_testcode.pl)

-The Perl program to get those `throwme/2` calls out of a a Prolog program read from STDIN:
+A Perl program to get those `throwme/2` calls out of a a Prolog program read from STDIN (should
+be rewritten to Prolog; maybe later):

 [perl_throwme_extractor.pl](perl_throwme_extractor.pl)

-### Selecting whether to "throw or fail" at runtime
+## Good idea: Selecting whether to "throw or fail" at runtime

 Sometimes context determines whether some code, upon encountering an identical
 problematic situation, should fail or throw.
 For example, deterministic predicates